davidtchiu/davidtchiu.github.io/teaching/cs161/lab6.diamonds/index_withLoops.md

     - In each of these methods, you should not be writing more than two lines of code to get the job done.

 4. Now write in `moveVertical(int distance)` and `moveHorizontal(int distance)`.
-Again, the work we have to do should be minimal.
+Again, the work we have to do is minimal.

+#### Part II: Challenges
+Before moving on to the next method, you have to familiarize yourself with how the triangle's `changeSize()` method works.
+Create a triangle and make it visible.
+Then change its size (it doesn't matter if you make it bigger or smaller.)
+Notice that the top vertex remains in the same place.
+Now flip the triangle upside down.
+Change the size again.
+Notice the top still remains in place, and it's the bottom vertex that moved up or down.
+Knowing that whatever is on "top" remains constant will help you write the next method.

-5. Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
+1. Let's move on to something a little more challenging: `changeSize(int newHeight, int newWidth)`.
 You'll need to change the sizes of the two triangles in such a way that the sum of the heights is equal to `newHeight` and the `width` is adjusted to `newWidth`.
 Okay, easy enough with a couple calls to the Triangles' `changeSize()` method.

     - However, this will introduce a new problem.
 The triangles, upon changing their size, may  overlap each other or they could be spread farther apart!

     - This can be a bit tricky.
 You'll need to move the bottom triangle up or down to adjust for this gap.
 But how much do you move it by...? **(Hint: it's a good thing we know the old height of the diamond...)** Recall that when you resize a triangle, the top never changes along the vertical axis -- it's the bottom of the triangle that moves.
 Draw on a piece of paper to gain insight into when you'd need to move the bottom one up and when you'd need to move the bottom one down (and by how much).

+2. Nice work!!
+The last piece we're missing are the "slow move" methods.
+Go ahead and start writing the `slowMoveHorizontal(int distance)` method.
+Again, this is trickier than expected.
+You can't just tell the top and bottom triangles to `slowMoveHorizontal` themselves, because the diamond would be split apart as each triangle moves in sequence, instead of the whole diamond moving along as one.

+    - Here's a hint: the `moveHorizontal(int distance)` method you wrote previously *does* move the whole diamond instantaneously by the given distance.
+What if you called this method repeatedly on a distance of 1?
+(Write a loop!)

+    - Don't forget that you need to ensure that a negative distance input should slow move the diamond to the left!

+3. Finally, write the `slowMoveVertical(int distance)` method, which should be similar to the previous method.

 #### Reflections: Problem Decomposition and Thinking Abstractly
 Hopefully, through this lab, you can see how useful it is to think abstractly.
 We broke down a bigger problem ("How to build a diamond") and made the key insight that diamonds are nothing more than just 2 triangles, whose code we already have.
 Then the rest is just a matter of bossing around the triangles so that together, they look and act like a diamond!
 Knowing this, it's easy to see how we might create new shapes and add them to our toolkit.